 With legalized sports betting spreading across America, sports bettors have never had more options to take advantage of.
 To see if sports betting is legal where you live, check out our state-by-state tracker.

-Some of the biggest states that have legalized mobile wagering include New Jersey, Pennsylvania, Indiana and West Virginia.
-The sportsbooks highlighted below are all trustworthy legal shops that take mobile bets.
+Some of the biggest states that have legalized mobile wagering include Colorado, New Jersey, Pennsylvania, Indiana and West Virginia.
+The sportsbooks highlighted below are all trustworthy legal shops that take bets online.

 8. How Much to Bet

 In the end, you have the final say on how much to risk on a game, but a good rule is risk only what you can afford to lose.
 Sports betting is a marathon, not a sprint.
 There will be good days and bad days.
 As a result, we recommend a flat-betting approach.

 This means betting the same amount on every game and risking only 1% to 5% of your bankroll per play (the bankroll is the starting amount you have at your disposal to bet with).
 For example, if you are starting with a bankroll of $100, you should risk no more than $5 per game.

 By employing a flat-betting approach, bettors guard themselves against losing their entire bankroll during a bad stretch, but also set themselves up for a positive return on investment (ROI) when they’re doing well.

 Rotation numbers are what’s listed to the left of a team on the board.
 They are also referred to as the NSS number or Vegas ID number.
 They are unique to the team, sport and league, and universal across most sportsbooks.

 For example, you might see the number “312” listed next to the Bruins -120.
 If you’re at a casino and want to bet $100 on the Bruins, walk up to the window with your money and say, “$100 on 312, Bruins -120.”